jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 (Normalizer) and Principle Components Analysis (PCA).
 A full classification algorithm typically includes a series of preprocessing steps followed by a classifier.
-For this reason, scikit-learn provides a *pipeline* data structure to represent and use a sequence of preprocessing steps and a classifier as if they were just one component (typically with an API similar to the classifier).
+For this reason, Scikit-Learn provides a *pipeline* data structure to represent and use a sequence of preprocessing steps and a classifier as if they were just one component (typically with an API similar to the classifier).
 Although Hyperopt-Sklearn does not formally use Scikit-Learn's pipeline